Migelangel04/cse15l-lab-reports/lab-report-one.md

 ```

 ## Step 1.1: Add the repository and key to VS Code
 Using the commands writing in the block code below, we will be able to install the APT repository key to our system.
+An APT repository is a collection of deb (debian) packages with metadata that is readable by the apt-* family of tools, namely, apt-get.

 ```
 BASH: